Alliance-RDM-GDR/rdm-jumpstart/_getting_started/06_Merge-Conflicts.md

 Each of the two people then makes some local edits to the files, stages these and commits them.
 Locally, these users have moved to a new point, `point b`, but there `point b`s are different, as they've made different modifications.
 For each user, `git` establishes a new commit hash, say `bf4f8cf7` for Jen and `d938c74` for Nick.

-At this stage we have the repository at three different points on `main`. `git`Hub is at `c5e6b59`, while Jen and Nick have respectively progressed to `bf4f8cf7` and `d938c74`.
+At this stage we have the repository at three different points on `main`.
+GitHub is at `c5e6b59`, while Jen and Nick have respectively progressed to `bf4f8cf7` and `d938c74`.

 Diagrammatically, this looks like